deborah-adeyemo/CLEARX-Cosmetics-Report/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-* Assumption 1 (ex: missing country records were for customers based in the US, and were re-coded to be US citizens)
+* Assumption 1 Missing data on economic conditions was assumed to follow the overall trend and was filled in accordingly

-* Assumption 1 (ex: data for December 2021 was missing - this was imputed using a combination of historical trends and December 2020 data)
+* Assumption 1 Some competition data was incomplete, and estimations were made using historical data from previous years.

-* Assumption 1 (ex: because 3% of the refund date column contained non-sensical dates, these were excluded from the analysis)
+* Assumption 1 Customer demographic data for certain age groups was incomplete; estimations were based on similar age groups with known data points.